mabruras/sqapi/README.md

 # sqAPI System

 ## About
-*sqAPI System* is a complete system for receive files and being able to make query towards aggregated data of these files.
+*sqAPI System* is a complete system for receiving files and being able to make query towards data- and metadata stores, to make aggregated data of these files.

-The system will receive files, store them in a object database (or disk in this _PoC_), the metadata of the files are stored in a key-value store, and a notification is published on the message broker.
+The system will receive files, store them in an object database, the metadata of the files are stored in a key-value store, and a notification is published on the message broker.